Minister of Energy and Natural Resources: Minister of Forestry

-The position of minister of forestry was first created in 1962 by Prime Minister John Diefenbaker and lasted into the government of Lester B. Pearson.
+The position of minister of forestry was first created in 1962, late in John Diefenbaker's premiership.
+It lasted into the government of Lester B. Pearson.

-In 1971, responsibility for forestry along with fisheries merged into the minister of the environment, briefly renamed as minister of fisheries and the environment from 1976–79, minister of state (environment) from 1977–79, then back to the minister of the environment from 1979–84.
+In 1971, during the first mandate of Pierre Trudeau's government, responsibility for forestry along with fisheries merged into the minister of the environment, briefly renamed as minister of fisheries and the environment from 1976 to 1979, minister of state (environment) from 1977 to 1979, and then minister of the environment again from 1979 to 1984.

-In 1989, the second incarnation of the Department of Forestry was established under the Department of Forestry Act (assented to 21 December 1989).
-In 1995, the forestry portfolio was merged with that of the minister of energy, mines and resources to create the post of minister of natural resources.
+In 1989, during the second mandate of Brian Mulroney's government, the second incarnation of the Department of Forestry was established under the Department of Forestry Act (assented to 21 December 1989).
+In 1995, during the first mandate of Jean Chrétien's government, the forestry portfolio was merged with that of the minister of energy, mines, and resources to create the post of minister of natural resources.
+During the cabinet shuffle of July 26, 2023, this title was expanded to become the Minister of Energy and Natural Resources.